balevuta/guest-reservations-sample/README.md

 # Guests reservations application example with Android Architecture MVVM components and Clean Architecture

 Guests reservations app that shows how to architect an android app in a Clean Architecture with Android Architecture MVVM components and Kotlin
 Coroutines.
-It shows a list of guests (have reservations and need reservations) that is fetched from local storage.
+It shows a list of guests (have reservations and need reservations) that is stored and fetched from local storage.

 The data of guests can be changed in GuestSelectionViewModel.kt class: change the constant in saveGuests() method into SAMPLE_DATA_LONG or SAMPLE_DATA_SHORT (defined in Constants.kt class)